allhandsactive/site/class.md

 permalink: /class

 ---
-We're sure you are excited about that class.
+We're sure you're excited about that class.
 In the meantime, you might want to find out [more](/about) about All Hands Active or even become a [member](/membership).

 ### Stay informed about all things All Hands Active!
 Sign up for our email list or follow us on social media (at the bottom of the page).